Dorney House At Fort Nelson

 Architect: Unknown (1904) (Fort Nelson), Esmond Dorney (1949, 1966 and 1978) (Dorney House)

-‘Our best architecture elevates our spirit and tells our stories.
-The house that Esmond built for his family on the top of Porter Hill speaks of the importance of experimentation and connection to nature, something that has become core to Tasmanian architecture today.’ – Tim Ross, Open House Hobart ambassador.
+Tim said that “Our best architecture elevates our spirit and tells our stories.
+The house that Esmond built for his family on the top of Porter Hill speaks of the importance of experimentation and connection to nature, something that has become core to Tasmanian architecture today.’

 Accessibility: Mini bus transfers from the top of Gardenia Grove up the steep drive to Dorney House.
 Please wear sturdy shoes and be mindful of the hazards on site, including loose gravel, uneven surfaces, steep drop-offs, tripping hazards and low head-heights.